ansible/ansible-documentation/docs/docsite/rst/reference_appendices/special_variables.rst

         implicitly included through dependencies.

     ansible_playbook_python
-        The path to the python interpreter being used by Ansible on the controller
+        The path to the python interpreter being used by Ansible on the control node

     ansible_role_names
         The names of the roles currently imported into the current play, or roles referenced as dependencies of the roles